windust/community-manager/README.md

 (FIXME: Add full project description and goals of this project.)
 The Community Manager is a open-source tool to facilitate Meetup venue, food, and eventually speaker arrangements.
 It provides a an admin backend that allows admins to generate unique URLs which can be sent to venues and foods sponsors.
-These url's with embedded tokens allow the Community Manager to generate up-to-date web pages tailored to the individual sponsor.
+These urls with embedded tokens allow the Community Manager to generate up-to-date web pages tailored to the individual sponsor.
 It eliminates the need for emails which may contain outdated requests and for the Meetup admin to have to say Sorry if a vendor responds after they are no longer needed.

 It can be cloned from:
     https://github.com/windust/community-manager

 For more information or to contribute to this project, please contact Seattle Area Java Users Group at present@seajug.org.

 ---